jakubgs/rbackup/README.md

   -b, --battery-check   Enable checking for battery power before running.
   -f, --force           When used things like running on battery are ignored.
   -c CONFIG, --config CONFIG
-                        Location of JSON config file.
+                        Location of YAML config file.
 ```

 # To Do